 The logger came into Bangor for a good time, and he had it.
 True, he often woke up in jail with a splitting headache and bruises on his noggin, but after he had paid or worked off his fine he put a final bottle or two of the squirrel into his turkey and headed back up the river.
 There the passage of months and frequent re-telling to his colleagues made his Bangor adventures take on the aura of a wonderful time, and by the time spring had rolled around again he was ready and anxious to repeat the voluptuous experience.

 It isn’t clear how or why, but she became a prostitute in Bangor by 1850.
 In 1858 police arrested her for operating a house of ill-repute.
 She moved to another house at 233 Harlow St., a short walk from the riverfront and the Devil’s Half Acre.
 Shrewd with money, she bought the building around 1867.
-It became known as the ‘Sky Blue House of Pleasure,’ supposedly because the chimney was painted that color though no evidence exists that she did.
+It earned the nickname the ‘Sky Blue House of Pleasure,’ supposedly because she had the chimney painted that color though no evidence exists that she did.

 It was the most successful, longest running brothel in Bangor.

 Fan Jones usually had eight seasoned women working for her; unlike many of Bangor’s brothels, she didn’t employ young girls.
 The house had as many as 12 bedrooms that could be used for commercial purposes.

 She not only survived, but she did well enough to help others along the way.
-She adopted a daughter, Caddie Graffam, when Caddie was 16 years old.
+She adopted 16-year-old Caddie Graffam.

 Fan Jones was fined a few times for running a disorderly house and for serving liquor.
 She served a few months in the Bangor House of Corrections in 1861.
 In 1870 a grand jury indicted her, and she tried to get out of town on the Maine Central Railroad.
 Marshals intercepted her in Fairfield and brought her back.